depaul-se-capstone-team-3/student-growth-tracker/README.rst

 Environment Setup Tutorial
 ==========================

-Write up a brief tutorial on how to set up the environment to work on web2py.
+This is a brief tutorial on how to set up your environment to work on the Student Growth Tracker project.
-(Can I make this a video?)
-It should include the following:

 - git (if you don't have it) Make sure it has the command-line tools.
 - git flow (On Mac you can install with MacPorts, or another package